conorg150/Kit12_nanopore_sequencing-pipeline/README.md

 This database will require at least **60GB** of RAM to run, download one of the smaller standard databases if this is not practical for you (you will lose some sensitivity)

-The conda environment *MUST* be activated before submitting the job to iridis5

 ## Basecalling and computation step-1:

 The pipeline will be expecting two columns of information for the basecalling step and the first computation step.